 The folks at Attract Capital are one of the most active in promoting their connections for acquisition finance using mezzanine funding.
 We’ve had several calls with their executive team and I’ve found their products and process up-to-snuff.

 Similar to the self-directed IRA option mentioned above, ROBS financing allows for an individual 401K money to be used for a business owned and operated by oneself.
-ROBS is an acronym for Roll Over as Business Startups.
-The Wikipedia page does a great job outlining the process and options for this type of unique structure.
+ROBS is an acronym for Rollover for Business Startups.

 In financing a small business with a ROBS, you need to ensure your following the ERISA rules in how the money flows out of the 401K and particularly to the 401K beneficiary.